 - First, it’s the most economical way to go.

 - Second, I like having a mix of white and dark meat.

 - Third, all of the bones and cartilage help to create a rich, nourishing broth.

 You can also use any mix of bone-in drumsticks, thighs, or breast meat.
 Remove the skin if you like, but I like a little bit of rendered chicken fat in my soup!

-You’ll need a 6-quart or larger pressure cooker for this recipe.
+- You’ll need a 6-quart or larger pressure cooker for this recipe.
 The pot should be just big enough to fit a 3- to 4-pound chicken.
 If you have a larger pressure cooker (8-quart or bigger), you can also get away with using a slightly larger chicken.

+- Scared of steam?
+That's ok!
 If you want to avoid the jet of steam entirely, you can wait for the pressure to release naturally.
 Just wait until the pressure cooker’s float valve has returned to its "down" position.
 This will take quite a while, though, since this recipe contains a lot of liquid.

+- Chicken jello?!
 Good chicken soup made with the whole chicken will often develop a jelly-like consistency once chilled, so don't be alarmed if this happens to you!
 The soup will turn back into liquid when warmed.

 Put the chicken in a large soup pot or Dutch oven, breast side up.
 Add the rest of the ingredients to the pot, pouring in the water last to avoid splashing.
 Cover the pot and place it on the stove over medium heat.